Welcome to episode 89 of the Voice Acting Mastery podcast with yours truly, Crispin Freeman!

 In this episode, I continue answering questions from my podcast audience!
 For those who may not be as familiar with the podcast, in past episodes, I’ve given out a phone number where you can call in and leave me a question about voice acting as a voicemail.
 From time to time, I’ll pick the most relevant questions I receive and answer them here on the podcast.

-For this round of Q & A, I answer questions from Arron from Lake Elsinore, CA and John from New York, NY.
+For this round of Q & A, I answer questions from Justin from San Diego, CA and Tina from Chicago, IL.

 I hope you find the answers useful in your own voice acting endeavors!